 The Mesolithic period 10,000 - 5000 BCE, began with the end of the last ice age.
 Very few Mesolithic artifacts have been discovered, but the invention of the bow and arrow, the development of fishing, and the first agricultural cultivation brought a semblance of stability to the tribes and cultures of the era.

 Finally, the Neolithic era appeared at different times around the globe, and lasted from roughly 8000 - 2000 BCE.
 The defining legacy of Neolithic societies are thousands of massive stone constructions and earthworks, signaling the development of thriving, collaborative societies and possibly early religion.
-There are three common forms of Neolithic monuments: menhirs, massive stones stood upright and often grouped into rings or rows known as cromlechs, dolmens, vertical stones supporting a stone roof, which often acted as burial sites.
-These stone monuments are often combined with the third category, earthworks: mounds and trenches.
-Stonehenge is certainly the most well known Neolithic construction, but it’s important to understand the massive scale of this movement.
-There are thousands of these structures in Asia, Europe, Japan and the Middle East.
+There are three common forms of Neolithic monuments.
+Menhirs are massive stones stood upright and often grouped into rings or rows called cromlechs.
+Dolmens are vertical stones supporting a stone roof, which often acted as burial sites.
+These stone monuments are often combined with the third category, earthworks: mounds and trenches, most often circular.
+Stonehenge is a famous highlight of Neolithic construction, but it’s important to understand the massive scale of this movement.
+Thousands of these structures dot Asia, Europe, Japan and the Middle East.
 Their original meaning is lost, but the ability of early humans to move stones weighing up to 100 tons and orient them to astronautical movements provokes investigation to this day.

 Got questions, comments or corrections about Prehistory?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "Prehistory, The foggy years before written history," in Obelisk Art History, Published May 14, 2015; last modified October 27, 2022, http://www.arthistoryproject.com/timeline/prehistory/.